davelongdev/newburgh-creates-community/content/first-teams/first-lego-league.md

 <br>

-a video about using color sensors with blocks in pybricks
+a video about using color sensors with block coding in pybricks
 - https://www.youtube.com/watch?v=kwnSbnlhOkA&t=425s

 <br>